jmuheim/mozaic-blueboard/USAGE_PRESET.md

 Presets are written in [Markdown](https://en.wikipedia.org/wiki/Markdown) (using fancy emojis 🎤🎸🎹), and then compiled into a Mozaic script (using a Ruby script).

-For example, take a look at [Pink Floyd - Wish You Were Here](./songs/wish-you-were-here.md).
+For example, take a look at [songs/wish-you-were-here.md](./songs/wish-you-were-here.md).
 Using `songs-builder.rb`, it will be compiled to [`songs/mozaic/wish-you-were-here`](./songs/mozaic/wish-you-were-here), which can then be loaded into AUM.

 Each preset contains the following: